Informizely provides three types of surveys that you can use to collect feedback from your customers:

 Or, an exit intent survey can be shown at the moment that a visitor is about to leave your site.

-For a website survey to be shown in your website, a small code-snippet needs to be added to the web pages of your website.
+For a Website Survey to be shown in your website, a small code-snippet needs to be added to the web pages of your website.

 You can add extra parameters to a survey's public link, e.g. a user ID.
 All parameters will be stored as custom properties and will be shown on the reporting pages for survey responses.
+A parameter and its value are appended to the link as a name=value pair, where the first pair must be preceded by a '?' and possible others by a '&'.

 Full page surveys on your own website